xLxstRx/Neptune/README.md

 ## Multi Tool Crashing?

-> try to reinstall python, if not work contact me on discord!
+> try to reinstall python, if not work contact me on discord!: Rdmo1#3333

 > You probably have python 3.10 which has some new shit so downgrade to [python 3.9](https://www.python.org/downloads/release/python-397/)